History of AnV Guild Rules

 Make sure that your gear is prepared and repaired.
 Don´t come to raid red and with missing gems and enchants.

 Be on Discord during raids, ideally with a working mic, but at the very least able to listen to instructions given.
 We are an international guild but we need people to understand English as we use it on Discord and guild chat

 During a raid, tactics are not open to discussion unless the raid leader specifically asks for suggestions.
 If you have a suggestion during a raid or want to ask something, contact your Role Officer.
-Outside of raid, guild forum is the best place for this type of discussion.
+Outside of raiding, guild forum is the best place for this type of discussion.